 (Spoken By You)

 Bespoke suits are hand crafted using approximately 5000 individual stitches, that's approximately about 70 man hours of workmanship.
 The body of the suit is built up using a full canvas which is hand sewn into the cloth to create the correct shape.
 Bespoke suits are also hand cut and several fittings are usually given.

-Made to Measure suits are full canvas and are semi-hand made as opposed to our full handmade Bespoke suits.
+Made to Measure suits are half canvas and are semi-hand made as opposed to our full handmade Bespoke suits.
 They are made in standardized sizes and are cut individually to your measurements from an adjusted pattern.
 These are wonderful suits.
 In fact, most of the time that you see me, I'm proudly wearing one.

 - Sartorial discourse to ascertain your lifestyle and wardrobe requirements.